pfalcon/awesome-linux-android-hacking/README.md

 * `/proc/net/igmp` (IP-level multicast)
 * `/proc/net/dev_mcast` (Physical-level multicast)

+Few other points:
+* It's not required to be a member of multicast group to send a datagram to it.
+* To send a datagram to multicast address, sendto() call should be used, if reply is expected to be received on the same socket. connect() + send() won't work, because reply won't come from a multicast address, but reather from a real host address.

 ## Android

 ### How to configure udev rules for using adb over USB